Row circle Shape Decorative svg added to bottom

 Fertility preservation can give you and your partner flexibility for the future.
 Options such as egg or embryo freezing allow you to keep choices open, whether you plan to start your family soon or later on.

-Shared motherhood gives both partners the chance to be directly involved in creating and carrying your baby.
+Reciprocal IVF gives both partners the chance to be directly involved in creating and carrying your baby.
 One partner provides the eggs, while the other carries the pregnancy, making it a truly shared experience.

-How shared motherhood works
+How reciprocal IVF works

 Both partners take part in the process, beginning with scans, blood tests and appointments to check reproductive health.
 One partner has eggs collected and fertilised with donor sperm.